speed-highlight/core/README.md

 | atom-dark           |
 | visual-studio-dark  |

+## Wiki 👀

+Further in-depth documentation for the API and other topics is in our [Wiki](https://github.com/matubu/speed_highlight_js/wiki)

 ## License 📃

 Shj is released under the Creative Commons Zero License.
-See our [LICENSE](https://github.com/matubu/shj/blob/main/LICENSE) file for details.
+See our [LICENSE](https://github.com/matubu/speed_highlight_js/blob/main/LICENSE) file for details.